Logging

 • Relational Databases are always an option.
 They’re easy to set up, can be queried with SQL and most engineers are already familiar with them.

-• NoSQL Databases like CouchDB.
+• NoSQL Databases like CouchDBarrow-up-right.
 These are perfect for structured logs that are stored in JSON format.

-• Searchable Solutions like Logstash + Elastic Search + Kibana (The "Elastic Stack") provide a full service for your logs.
+• Searchable Solutions like Logstasharrow-up-right + Elastic Searcharrow-up-right + Kibanaarrow-up-right (The "Elastic Stack") provide a full service for your logs.
 They will store, index, add search capabilities and even visualize your logs data.
 They work best with structured logging.

 • Error/Performance monitoring tools can also act as logging targets.
 This is very beneficial since they can display errors alongside log messages that were in the same Http request context.
-A few choices are elmah.io, AWS Cloudwatch and Azure Application Insights.
+A few choices are elmah.ioarrow-up-right, AWS Cloudwatcharrow-up-right and Azure Application Insightsarrow-up-right.

 • Logging to File is still a good logging target.
 It doesn’t have to be exclusive, you can log both to file and a database for example.